Voice actors have been around for a long time, but audiobook narrator jobs have become a surprisingly big part of that industry in recent years.

 How Much Do Audiobook Recording Jobs Pay?

-According to established audiobook narrators like Krystal Wascher, someone that’s just starting out in this line of work (even those with no experience) can expect anything around $80 per recorded hour.
+According to established audiobook narrators like Krystal Wascher, someone who’s just starting out in this line of work (even those with no experience) can expect around $80 per recorded hour.

 That said, audiobooks can be a great source of both active and passive income, depending on the deal.

-A ‘recorded hour’ does not refer to the number of hours you put in, but the length of the audiobook.
+A ‘finished hour’ does not refer to the number of hours you put in, but the length of the finished audio track.

-Some narrators say it takes them about two hours of recording per one recorded hour depending on the number of mistakes, stops, and retakes involved.
+Some narrators say it takes them about two hours of recording per one finished hour, depending on the number of mistakes, stops, and retakes involved.

 The Bottom Line